A simple guide to Hiking Ella Rock, Sri Lanka

 Step 2

 Tip: Beware, there are several small paths which lead off the train tracks before and after Kithalella Railway station.
 I had read that some locals will sometimes try to tell you that these paths are the way to Ella Rock and that you are going the wrong way.
 They will then ask hikers for money in return for taking you along the correct route.
-We did not experience this at all, the locals we saw along route were friendly and just waved or said hello, but just something to be aware of.
+We did not experience this at all.
+The locals we saw along route were friendly and just waved or said hello, but its just something to be aware of.

 Hiking to Ella Rock, Ella, Sri Lanka